-The JPS Health Network Clinical Psychology Internship Program is a pre-doctoral training program located in Fort Worth, Texas.
+The JPS Health Network Health Services Psychology Internship Program is a clinical, pre-doctoral training program located in Fort Worth, Texas.
 JPS is a safety-net hospital serving the uninsured and marginalized communities of Tarrant County, as well as many insured patient groups who seek our specialized services.
 Within this context, we offer a 12-month generalist internship training experience, based on the practitioner-scholar model, designed to foster the development of confident, skilled professionals capable of applying evidence-informed care within a broad range of clinical situations.

 At JPS, we have a strong commitment to caring for our neighbors, and we believe there is no substitute for the positive impact of excellent psychological care.
-The JPS patient population is among the most clinically diverse found in any psychology training setting in the nation and serving this population appropriately requires flexibility and skill.
+The JPS patient population is among the most clinically diverse found in any internship training setting in the nation and serving this population appropriately requires flexibility and skill.
 We view the education of compassionate, thoughtful, skilled clinicians as critical to the provision of high-quality services within our community now and in the future.
-Through our dedication to clinical excellence, evidence-based practice, and your individual education, our aim is to provide you with the solid foundation you will need to launch a successful career as a practicing psychologist.
+Through our dedication to clinical excellence, evidence-based practice, and your individual educational program, our aim is to provide you with the solid foundation you will need to launch a successful career as a practicing psychologist.

 Training sites include the following: